rubocop/ruby-style-guide/code_review_guide.md

 * Avoid philosophical debates when possible.
 Stick to code issues that are in line with the stated Goals above.
 * For style problems, word your thoughts as questions about why the style guide was not followed, the writer could have a good reason. ie, "Did you mean to leave out the parantheses?"
 * The goal is not to prove yourself a superior programmer.
-* Avoid "Why" questions, using "why" can seem accusatory.
+* Avoid using "why" in questions, it can read as accusatory.
 * Don't think you need to follow a "script", reviews should be a conversation.

 ##Developers: